 Summary

 Folded accommodation and berthing plan for Chandris Lines, SS Australis.
-There plans feature a photographic image of the ship in blue and show the floor plans of the different decks of the ship.
-They also note that the ship was fully Air Conditioned.
+The plan features a photographic image of the ship in blue and shows the floor plans of the different decks of the ship.
+It also notes that the ship was fully air-conditioned.

 Physical Description